 - Partial or marginal placenta previa, in which the placenta only partially covers the cervical opening

-Hemorrhagic placenta previa is typically characterized by painless third trimester bleeding.
+Hemorrhagic placenta previa is typically characterized by painless third trimester bleeding (15).
 Often, bleeding occurs with the cervical changes and related uterine contractions that naturally occur as the pregnancy advances through the third trimester.
-As a result, when the cervical opening becomes wider and/or uterine activity occurs, the placenta previa can become hemorrhagic, causing the mother – and sometimes the baby – to hemorrhage (bleed suddenly and profusely).
-Because of this, the physician must closely monitor a mother diagnosed with complete placenta previa and the physician usually must deliver the baby by C-section well before the time when any uterine activity or related cervical changes are likely to occur.
+As a result, when the cervical opening becomes wider and/or uterine activity occurs, the placenta previa can become hemorrhagic, causing the mother – and sometimes the baby – to hemorrhage.
+Because of this, the physician must closely monitor a mother diagnosed with complete placenta previa and the physician usually must deliver the baby by C-section well before the time when any uterine activity or related cervical changes are likely to occur (15).

 Preeclampsia is a maternal health condition occurring during pregnancy that is characterized by high blood pressure and protein in the urine.
-Preeclampsia is generally classified as being mild, moderate or severe.
-In many cases, a mother with mild preeclampsia can rapidly progress to a more severe form.
-When preeclampsia is undiagnosed or untreated, there are significant risks to the baby.
+Preeclampsia can be classified as being mild, moderate, or severe (16).
+In many cases, a case of mild preeclampsia can rapidly progress to a more severe form.
+When preeclampsia is undiagnosed or untreated, there are significant risks to both the mother and baby.
 Preeclampsia causes blood vessel problems in the placenta, which can cause a decrease in the flow of oxygen-rich blood from the placenta to the baby.

-Preeclampsia is associated with placenta abruption.
+Preeclampsia is associated with placental abruption (16).
 As discussed earlier, if an emergency C-section isn’t performed when a severe abruption occurs, the baby can develop HIE.

-Any condition that causes the baby to have a non-reassuring heart tone requires urgent delivery, often by emergency C-section.
+Any condition that causes the baby to have a non-reassuring heart tones requires urgent delivery, often by emergency C-section.
 Other conditions that may require an emergency C-section in order to avoid HIE include:

 - Shoulder dystocia (baby’s shoulder gets stuck on the mother’s pelvic bone)